-{To facilitate the interaction between modalities, another potential solution is to fine-tune smaller language models (LMs) by fusing multimodal features \citep{zhang2023universal}.
+{To facilitate the interaction between modalities, another potential solution is to fine-tune smaller language models (LMs) by fusing multimodal features \citep{zhang2023universal,zhao2023mmicl}.
 As this approach allows the flexibility of adjusting model architectures to incorporate multimodal features, we study fine-tuning models in this work instead of prompting LLMs.
-The key challenge is that language models under 100 billion parameters tend to generate hallucinated rationales that mislead the answer inference \citep{ho2022large,magister2022teaching,ji2022survey}.}
+The key challenge is that language models under 100 billion parameters tend to generate hallucinated rationales that mislead the answer inference \citep{ho2022large,magister2022teaching,ji2022survey,zhang2023siren}.}

-{To mitigate the challenge of hallucination, we propose Multimodal-CoT that incorporates language (text) and vision (images) modalities into a two-stage framework that separates rationale generation and answer inference.\footnote{{This work focuses on the language and vision modalities.}} In this way, answer inference can leverage better generated rationales that are based on multimodal information.} Our experiments are conducted on the ScienceQA benchmark \citep{lu2022learn} and A-OKVQA \citep{schwenk2022okvqa} datasets, which are the latest multimodal reasoning benchmark with annotated reasoning chains.
-Experimental results show that our method surpasses the previous state-of-the-art performance on the ScienceQA benchmark upon the release.
+{To mitigate the challenge of hallucination, we propose Multimodal-CoT that incorporates language (text) and vision (images) modalities into a two-stage framework that separates rationale generation and answer inference.\footnote{{This work focuses on the language and vision modalities.}} In this way, answer inference can leverage better generated rationales that are based on multimodal information.} Our experiments were conducted on the ScienceQA \citep{lu2022learn} and A-OKVQA \citep{schwenk2022okvqa} datasets, which are the latest multimodal reasoning benchmarks with annotated reasoning chains.

+Our method achieves state-of-the-art performance on the ScienceQA benchmark upon the release.
 We find that Multimodal-CoT is beneficial in mitigating hallucination and boosting convergence.
 Our contributions are summarized as follows:

 (i) {To the best of our knowledge, this work is the first to study CoT reasoning in different modalities in scientific peer-reviewed literature.}

 (ii) We propose a two-stage framework by fine-tuning language models to fuse vision and language representations to perform Multimodal-CoT.
 The model is able to generate informative rationales to facilitate inferring final answers.